dnmilne/wikipediaminer/README.md

 An open source toolkit for mining Wikipedia

-To use this versión add this repository to your POM.xml.
+Add this repository to your POM.xml.

 ```xml